 If you’re seeking a little intellectual and social engagement reserve a spot at the cult Sunday dinner with the legendary Jim Haynes.
 The artist has been throwing dinner parties in Paris for over 30 years and has welcomed guests from all over the world.
 Or you could shape up your coffee knowledge and head to Loustic, a charming Parisian coffee shop in the Marais, which hosts a “Dimanche Session” each week for baristas and friends.
 You’ll be sure to meet some unique individuals at both locations and get to know some friendly locals.

 Fill your weekend with luxurious, relaxing moments.
-You can find lots of other tips for our Sunday recommendations in our Part I and Part II of Sundays in Paris.
+You can find lots of other tips for our Sunday recommendations in our post on 10 Ways to Spend a Sunday in Paris and How to Spend a Sunday in Paris Part II.
 Bonne dimanche!

 Related Links: